 Deleting it is simple.
 Simply right-click on the $SysReset folder, and then select the Delete option to move the folder to Recycle Bin.
 If you would like to remove the folder completely, select the folder, hold down the Shift key and then press the Delete key.

-In certain cases, you might be unable to remove all files and show a popup message requesting you to seek permission from Administrators for deleting the files.
+In certain cases, you might be unable to remove all files and see a pop-up message requesting that you seek permission from Administrators to delete the files.

 Restart your computer, log in as Administrator and then delete the folder.